11 Days Through the Italian Dolomites and Austrian Alps: A Hiking and Road Trip Adventure

 Dining at L Fudlè Restaurant in Santa Cristina, Val Gardena, Italy

+The meal was so enjoyable that we returned twice more during our stay.
 The combination of mountain air, welcoming locals, and delicious food made Val Gardena feel like home almost immediately.

 Day 6: Hiking the Seceda Ridgeline & Alpe di Siusi in the Dolomites